lab1092/blender-manual_ja/manual/animation/basics/markers.rst

    | Mode:     all modes
    | Menu:     :menuselection:`Marker --> (Re)Name Marker` ( :menuselection:`Frame --> Name Marker` in a timeline)
-   | Hotkey:   :kbd:`ctrl-M`
+   | Hotkey:   :kbd:`Ctrl-M`

 Having dozens of markers scattered throughout your scene's time won't help you much unless you know what they stand for.
-You can name a marker by selecting it, pressing :kbd:`ctrl-M`, typing the name, and pressing the OK button.
+You can name a marker by selecting it, pressing :kbd:`Ctrl-M`, typing the name, and pressing the OK button.